fitness calculator

 When to use it

-• Estimating daily burn to inform macro planning.
+• Estimating daily burn to help with macro planning and portion sizing for long‑term nutrition programs.

 Tips & cautions

-• Pick the activity multiplier that reflects your average week, not your best/worst day.
+• Choose the activity multiplier that reflects your average week, not your best training day; overestimating activity is a common reason calorie targets miss the mark.

 Worked examples